oracle/rwloadsim/docs/WHATISIT.md

 into a complete application programming tool.
 However, within its bounds, it can be a very efficient scripting tool, including for the type of scripts typically used by database administrators.
+It should, however, be mentioned that the developers always are open for new ideas.

 ## Navigation
 * [index.md](index.md#rwpload-simulator-users-guide) Table of contents